General gardening topics

 Berberis darwinii (Darwin’s Barberry)

 Standing tall and proud with its unique shape and colour, Darwin’s Barberry is an evergreen bush that gets smothered with clusters of tangerine buds growing on red stems that open into the form of vibrant orange-yellow coloured flowers.
-The foliage remains dark green which offers a very striking floral design.
+The foliage remains dark green, offering a very striking floral design.

 The flowers grow in clusters that hang downwards, taking on the shape of a bell or an urn.
 They are small in shape but very shiny.
 At its full maturity, this plant will reach a height of 1.5 metres with a spread of 1.2 metres on average.

-It requires full sun or very light shade and once it gets established it is particularly drought tolerant.
-It will attract bees, birds and butterflies with its early spring flowers and it is resistant to deer.
+It requires full sun or very light shade, and once it gets established, it is exceptionally drought tolerant.
+It will attract bees, birds and butterflies with its early spring flowers, and it is resistant to deer.

 9. Potentilla ‘Goldfinger’ – Shrubby Cinquefoil ‘Goldfinger’